Vindy.com - Markets Right Now: US stocks edge higher in early trading

 9:35 a.m.

-Stocks are edging higher in early trading on Wall Street with the biggest gains going to materials and industrial companies.
+Stocks are edging higher in early trading as investors found some things to like in the government’s latest jobs report.

-The early gains Monday follow a solid first quarter for U.S. stocks.
+The Labor Department reported early Friday that the unemployment rate fell to a nearly 10-year low of 4.5 percent.

-Steelmaker Nucor rose 1.3 percent in early trading.
-Electric car maker Tesla rose 2.7 percent after reporting a big jump in deliveries for the first quarter.
+That helped send some stocks higher.
+Industrial companies were posting modest gains.
+Union Pacific and Southwest Airlines both rose.

 Don't Miss a Story